lresner/meetx/html_lesson_sample.md

 The point of this lab is to be exactly what it's called: A playground!
 What that means is that this is a place for you to experiment with HTML.
 Don't worry about making mistakes.
 We want you to get comfortable making mistakes, being okay making mistakes, and then learning from them.

-Take a look at the Mozilla Developer Network HTML tag documentationn for suggestions of tags to play with.
+Take a look at the Mozilla Developer Network HTML tag documentation for suggestions of tags to play with.
 Have fun making this site yours, and mess around with different HTML tags.

 If you need some guidance getting started...